bmcconeghy/bioinformatics_pipeline_with_snakemake_2019-06-27/README.md

 ```
 2. This rule will take any bam file from the `mapped_reads` directory and create a sorted version under `sorted_reads`.
 One great feature of snakemake is that it creates missing directories!
 3. The `-T` parameter allows you to specify a prefix, in this case, the `sorted_reads` directory.
 4. Try running snakemake, asking for the sorted version of B.bam: `snakemake -np sorted_reads/B.bam`.
-Notice how it knows it needs to run `bwa_map` first in order to create `mapped_reads/B.bam`?
+Notice how snakemake knows it needs to run `bwa_map` first in order to create `mapped_reads/B.bam`?

 ## Step 4: Indexing read alignments and visualizing the DAG of jobs
 Once again, we use samtools to index the sorted reads (for random access).